jf-utex/Flashcards/README.md

 # Flashcards

-##  Using Constructor to allow in line Deletion - JavaScript and Node.js
+##  Using Constructor to allow in line Deletion

+Using:
 * JavaScript
 * Node.js

+This is a backend program for a basic flashcard application.

+The program does require that the inquirer API be installed on the user machine.

+the flashcards with make use of cloze deletion which is simply a sentence that has had some of its text removed.
+The removed text is like the back of a flashcard - to reveal the correct answer.

 # Heading